Becheler/Becheler.github.io/pages/decrypt_tutos_intuition.md

 *Evolutionary process of whole population.
 Adapted from Irwin et al. (2016).*

+> **Task**
+ - Take a look at the previous figure.
+ - Does it look like a coalescent tree?
+What is different?
+ - Reconstruct the distribution of the number of children for few generations.
+ - How does it affect the genealogical process and the population diversity?
+ - What population parameter would you change in this example to attenuate this effect?

-However, modeling this process forward in time is not always relevant.
+Modeling a process forward in time is not always relevant.
 For example, think about simulating data: we would need to simulate a whole population of individuals and their genetic material in order to simply sample a small fraction of the whole population.
 It's not very convenient.